tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_internet_gateway.md

 Either the id or the name must be provided.

-### id _(required if `name` not provided)_
+`id` _(required if `name` not provided)_

-The value of the `internet_gateway_id` assigned by the AWS after the resource has been created.
+: The value of the `internet_gateway_id` assigned by the AWS after the resource has been created.
   This should be in the format of `igw-` followed by 8 or 17 hexadecimal characters and passed as an `id: 'value'` key-value entry in a hash.

-### name _(required if `id` not provided)_
+`name` _(required if `id` not provided)_

-If a `Name` tag is applied to the internet gateway, this can be used to lookup the resource.
+: If a `Name` tag is applied to the internet gateway, this can be used to lookup the resource.
   This must be passed as a `name: 'value'` key-value entry in a hash.
   If there are multiple internet gateways with the same name, this resource will raise an error.

 ## Properties